kishanmurthy/scene-recognition/README.md

 ## How to Run
 1. Download the [Places365 Standard dataset.](http://places2.csail.mit.edu/)
+2. Install the requirements from **requirements.txt**.
-2. Update the paths of
+3. Update the paths of
     - **DATASET_TRAIN_PATH** : Path of Places365 Standard training dataset.
     - **DATASET_TEST_PATH** : Path of Places365 Standard validation dataset.
     - **DATASET_MAPPINGS_PATH** : Path to store the dataset mappings for train and test datasets.
     - **WANDB_PATH** : Path to initialize Weights and Bias runs.
-3. Run preprocess_dataset.py to create a mapping of images.
+4. Run preprocess_dataset.py to create a mapping of images.
-4. Train the model by running the train.py script.
+5. Train the model by running the train.py script.
-5. Evaluate the model on the test dataset by running the evaluate_test.py script.
+6. Evaluate the model on the test dataset by running the evaluate_test.py script.